 - Candy thermometer

-- In a bowl, a very clean bowl, whisk the egg whites and the sugar.
+- In a very clean bowl, whisk the egg whites and the sugar.

-- Using the double boiler method, set the bowl with the egg whites and the sugar and whisk until the mixture reaches 160°F, you will see the sugar has melted at this point.
+- Using the double boiler method, add to the bowl the egg whites and sugar.
+Whisk until the mixture reaches 160°F; you will see the sugar has melted at this point.

 - Remove the bowl from the heat.

-- Take the mixture to your stand mixer, beat at high speed until the temperature goes down.
+- Take the mixture to your stand mixer and beat at high speed until the temperature lowers.

-- Continue beating for about 6 to 8 minutes, until the meringue forms stiff peaks, and it looks glossy.
+- Continue beating for about 6 to 8 minutes, until the meringue forms stiff peaks and looks glossy.

 Cream Cheese Frosting

-The cream cheese frosting equals in coverage the buttercream texture, but with a less sweet touch.
-You can also find several recipes for the cream cheese, there is one classic basic one, and you can add the flavors you want, while they harmonize with the cream cheese of course.
+Cream cheese frosting is similar to buttercream in texture, but with a less sweet taste.
+You can find several recipes- here is a classic basic one, and you can add any flavors you want, if they harmonize with the cream cheese of course.

 #3 Basic Cream Cheese Frosting

-- Slow the speed and add the powdered sugar, ½ a cup each time.
+- Slow the speed and add the powdered sugar, ½ cup at a time.

 - Add the vanilla essence and keep beating until all the ingredients are incorporated and the mix is smooth and homogeneous.

-This is a more consistent frosting, because egg whites are added to the sugar, and a little bit of lemon.
-You can use the royal icing not only for cake decorations, but also for cookies, and cupcakes.
+This one is more consistent, because egg whites are added to the sugar, and a little bit of lemon.
+You can use the royal icing not only for cake decoration, but also for cookies and cupcakes.
 Tint it the way you want and get the best color palette to help you get inspired, and boost your creativity.

 #4 Royal Icing